 Latest News & Events

 Get a credit report and contact the report provider immediately concerning entries you have no knowledge of.
-They should then be able to contact each of the lenders involved confirming you claim to be a victim of identity fraud because a third party has made a credit application without your authority and knowledge.
+They should then be able to contact each of the lenders involved confirming that you claim to be a victim of identity fraud because a third party has made a credit application without your authority and knowledge.
+When a credit report entry is investigated, a note is made on internal systems confirming it has been disputed.

 Personal Law Services